 Background to the Year of living Danishly

-The fact that Denmark has been identified as the happiest country in the world intrigued Helen and she decided to find out whether this applied to everyone she met and also why the people were so happy.
+The fact that Denmark has been identified as the happiest country in the world intrigued Helen, and she decided to find out whether this applied to everyone she met and why the people were so happy.
 The book covers her research and main findings, but in a fun way!
 At the end of the book, Helen gives 9 tips for living Danishly.

 The book is structured as a chapter for each month of the first year they lived in Denmark.
 Each chapter has a specific theme based on the seasonal experiences in Denmark or other topics that surfaced in Helen’s life during that month.
 Helen also summarises her main discoveries at the end of each chapter.
-My summery includes some of Helen’s and my own observations.
+My summary includes some of Helen’s and my observations.

 Hygge refers to being at home in a cosy and comfortable environment. it includes the use of candles and good food such as excellent Danish pastries.
 The Danes love beautiful things such as art and designer furniture.
 They fill their homes with beautiful, high-quality items to make it more pleasant to be at home, especially during the winter when Hygge is such a focus.
-Since Danes stay at home in winter, it is difficult for newcomers to make friends with the Danes since they tend to stay at home or socialise with friends or family at someone’s home.
+Since Danes stay at home in winter, it is difficult for newcomers to make friends with them since they tend to stay at home or socialise with friends or family at someone’s home.

 Jante's Law: Jante's Law is all about being average, which is something Danes abide by.
 Here are the 10 rules of Jante's Law, taken verbatim from Quartz: "The 10 rules of Jante Law 1.
 You’re not to think you are anything special.
 2. You’re not to think you are as good as we are.
 3. You’re not to think you are smarter than we are.
 4. You’re not to convince yourself that you are better than we are.
 5. You’re not to think you know more than we do.
 6. You’re not to think you are more important than we are.
 7. You’re not to think you are good at anything.
 8. You’re not to laugh at us.
 9. You’re not to think anyone cares about you.
 10. You’re not to think you can teach us anything."
 Apparently, the principle of Jante's Law is that you should expect to live an average life.
 If anything exceptional happens or you achieve excellence in something, it would then be a pleasant surprise.